-- reviews the accounting policies; - reviews the Company's annual and half yearly financial reports; - reviews with the external auditors the appropriateness of accounting policies; - addresses the findings of the external auditors; - assesses the scope, quality and cost of the external audit;

-- ensures that the auditors retain their independence and there is a periodic rotation of the audit engagement partner; - reviews the appointment or removal of the external auditor; and - assesses external reporting to ensure consistency with Board members information and knowledge
+- reviews the accounting policies; - reviews the Company's annual and half yearly financial reports; - reviews the Company's quarterly activities and cash flow reports; - reviews with the external auditors the appropriateness of accounting policies; - addresses the findings of the external auditors; - assesses the scope, quality and cost of the external audit; - ensures that the auditors retain their independence and there is a periodic rotation of the audit engagement partner; - reviews the appointment or removal of the external auditor; and - assesses external reporting to ensure consistency with Board members information and knowledge

-Prior to approval of the Company's financial statements for any financial period, the Board receives from the CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Prior to approval and release of the Company's financial statements for any financial period, the Board receives from the CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+This practice has been in place throughout 2019 in relation to the Company's annual financial report and from 1 January 2020 has been extended to include financial statements for any financial period.